eeropomell/wunderboyy/README.md

 #### I'm an 18 year old programmer mainly interested in low level development and hacking

+##### Most of the coding I have done has been in C and assembly, but I also have some webdev experience with javascript, from completing the javascript course in the The Odin Project: https://www.theodinproject.com/paths/full-stack-javascript?

+##### I also have some hacking experience from competing in CTFs, where I have used Python, PHP and JavaScript

 #### Languages I have used:
   - C